zh250/Banner-Data-Cheatsheet/README.md

 - How to process dataset
   - [ ] For good demonstration effects in CSV, some banners in the dataset will be processed
   - [ ] Some banners will remain NULL until find a good way to demonstrate
-  - [ ] Dataset in other file format will be provided in the future (but readability for both human and machine may not as good as CSV)
+  - [ ] Dataset in other file format will be provided in the future (but readability for either human or machine may not as good as CSV)
 - Issues surrouding the dataset
   - Raw dataset's readability is a disaster, because:
-    - Banners in some protocols are HTML/XML-like structures
+    - Banners in some protocols are HTML/XML-like structures, but CSV file cannot demonstrate them correctly
     - Some of remains are highly unstructured heterogeneous data
   - Office software like LibreOffice also cannot display correctly sometimes
-  - GitHub cannot recognize and demonstrate the CSV file
+  - GitHub cannot recognize and demonstrate the CSV file with these constructs

+## The Methodology of Data Acquisition

+Take S7Comm as an example, the steps are as below:

+1. Scan the port 102 in the whole IPv4 space with [ZMap](https://zmap.io/)
+2. Filter IP which do not open 102 port (The default port for S7Comm)
+3. Try to screen remained IP in S7Comm protocol's way (through specialized port scanning tools)

+There is no guarantee that the all acquired data is corrcet without omission, because some devices may use non-default port and some devices may communciate with port scanning tools even if without corresponding portocol.
+However, the method is an effective and efficient way yet.

 ## 1. Basic information about Protocols in the Dataset